Skip to content

 The code_editor architecture tour

-example/code_editor/ is a Flutter capstone: a modular code editor where every UI element beyond the text area and tab bar is contributed by plugins.
-The shell knows zero specific plugins.
+example/code_editor/ is a Flutter capstone: a modular code editor where plugins contribute extension surfaces like side panels and toolbar actions.
+The shell still owns core chrome such as the chip bar, toolbar, tabs, and status bar.
 It emits collection events, reads the descriptors plugins append, resolves widget factories from the registry, and renders.

 This is the longest-running example in the repo and the most architecturally complete.
 If the villain_lair examples teach the runtime concept-by-concept, code_editor teaches what those concepts look like assembled into a working app.